C6WX/Group-8/Anna Development journal.md

 Next time, I will make more of an effort to ensure my voice is heard within the group.
 I feel that I could have been more assertive, though at times I may have come across as too pushy with my ideas.
 In the future, I’ll aim to strike a better balance by being confidently assertive without overwhelming others.
 Additionally, I’ll work on not letting group dynamics affect my motivation.
 Regardless of the situation, I want to stay focused and strive to produce work that reflects my true capabilities—and beyond.
 I've learned a lot from this group experience, and I will carry these lessons into future projects as I continue to grow and improve my skills

 ## Bibliography
+- Murdered: Soul Suspect on Steam (s.d.)
+At: [https://store.steampowered.com/app/233290/Murdered_Soul_Suspect/](https://store.steampowered.com/app/233290/Murdered_Soul_Suspect/) (Accessed  22/05/2025).
-- How To Create A Door Which Locks Behind The Player | Horror Door - Unreal Engine 5 Tutorial (2022) At: https://www.youtube.com/watch?v=Futs4Jh8glA (Accessed  21/05/2025).
+- How To Create A Door Which Locks Behind The Player | Horror Door - Unreal Engine 5 Tutorial (2022) At: [https://www.youtube.com/watch?v=Futs4Jh8glA](https://www.youtube.com/watch?v=Futs4Jh8glA) (Accessed  21/05/2025).
-- How to Make a Credits Menu in Unreal Engine 5 (2023) At: https://www.youtube.com/watch?v=LmLjLQbyq-4 (Accessed  21/05/2025).
+- How to Make a Credits Menu in Unreal Engine 5 (2023) At: [https://www.youtube.com/watch?v=LmLjLQbyq-4](https://www.youtube.com/watch?v=LmLjLQbyq-4) (Accessed  21/05/2025).
-- How To Make Keycard Doors | Unreal Engine 5 Tutorial (2024) At: https://www.youtube.com/watch?v=d6PEmrdtUjM (Accessed  21/05/2025).
+- How To Make Keycard Doors | Unreal Engine 5 Tutorial (2024) At: [https://www.youtube.com/watch?v=d6PEmrdtUjM](https://www.youtube.com/watch?v=d6PEmrdtUjM) (Accessed  21/05/2025).
-- Learn How to Open and Close Doors in Unreal Engine 5 (2022) At: https://www.youtube.com/watch?v=O7vmp73ue4Y (Accessed  21/05/2025).
+- Learn How to Open and Close Doors in Unreal Engine 5 (2022) At: [https://www.youtube.com/watch?v=O7vmp73ue4Y](https://www.youtube.com/watch?v=O7vmp73ue4Y) (Accessed  21/05/2025).
 - How to...
-Localized Volumetric Fog in Unreal Engine 5 (2023) At: https://www.youtube.com/watch?v=IWGujvx6sSg (Accessed  22/05/2025).
+Localized Volumetric Fog in Unreal Engine 5 (2023) At: [https://www.youtube.com/watch?v=IWGujvx6sSg](https://www.youtube.com/watch?v=IWGujvx6sSg) (Accessed  22/05/2025).

 ## Declared Assets
 Font was made by Morgan Flaherty 2402419